Legal IT & Security

 Trigger: Core document workflow platform becomes unavailable during a deadline-critical period.

-First Response: Activate continuity procedure, prioritize recovery path, and issue clear internal status guidance.
+First response: Activate continuity procedure, prioritize recovery path, and issue clear internal status guidance.

 Stabilization: Restore core functions, reconcile affected work items, and harden failure-path controls.